 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - If you have been taking bromocriptine (parlodel) for many weeks, talk with your doctor before stopping.
 You may want to slowly stop bromocriptine (parlodel).

 - Some people who took bromocriptine (parlodel) to treat acromegaly had bleeding from the stomach or bowel ulcers.
 Sometimes this has been deadly.
 If you have questions, talk with the doctor.

 - Birth control pills and other hormone-based birth control may not work as well to prevent pregnancy.
 If you are trying to avoid pregnancy, use some other kind of birth control like a condom when taking bromocriptine (parlodel).
 You may need to also have pregnancy tests while taking bromocriptine (parlodel).
 Talk with your doctor.

 How is this medicine (Bromocriptine) best taken?

 Use bromocriptine (parlodel) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

-- Keep taking bromocriptine as you have been told by your doctor or other health care provider, even if you feel well.
+- Keep taking bromocriptine (parlodel) as you have been told by your doctor or other health care provider, even if you feel well.